-- Documented attempt to obtain records from any prior ASD evaluations and/or treatments; AND - Documentation from the primary care provider, psychiatrist, or psychologist that the patient is on the autism spectrum or is diagnosed with moderate or severe intellectual disability based on the criteria set forth in DSM-5 (see Attachment II for applicable ICD-10 diagnosis codes); AND - If the diagnosis is Intellectual Disability, the findings of an official psychologist's report stating that the patient has Moderate or Severe Intellectual Disability, including standardized intelligence testing conducted to determine the level of intellectual disability; AND - An assessment of the severity of the Autism Spectrum Disorder according to DSM-5; AND - The evaluation needs to include a completed Barriers section of the The Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP) - A descriptive functional behavioral analysis is produced, with at least three focused behavior goals to be tracked, and the preliminary intervention/treatment plan - The social/educational supports that the member is currently receiving (such as a one- on-one aide in school), as well as verification of a current Individualized Education Program (IEP).
-Without this required brief summary of services provided at the school, BCBSVT will be unable to provide benefits for ABA treatment in settings outside of school, as coordination of behavioral plans between school and other settings is critical to the success of any behavioral treatment.
+- Documented attempt to obtain records from any prior ASD evaluations and/or treatments; AND - Documentation from the primary care provider, psychiatrist, or psychologist that the member has a diagnosis of autism spectrum disorder, as assessed by, including but not limited to, one of the following: (the Childhood Autism Rating Scale, he Autism Diagnostic Observation Schedule, the Autism Diagnostic Interview-Revised, and /or the Gilliam Autism Rating Scale) or is diagnosed with moderate or severe intellectual disability based on the criteria set forth in DSM-5 (see Attachment II for applicable ICD-10-CM diagnosis codes); AND - If the diagnosis is Intellectual Disability, the findings of an official - psychologist's report stating that the patient has Moderate or Severe Intellectual Disability, including standardized intelligence testing conducted to determine the level of intellectual disability; AND - An assessment of the severity of the Autism Spectrum Disorder according to DSM-5; (as assessed using standardized assessments, such as the Childhood Autism Rating Scale, the Autism Diagnostic Observation Schedule, the Autism Diagnostic Interview-Revised, and/or the Gilliam Autism Rating Scale); AND - Documentation of the social /educational supports that the member is currently receiving (such as one-on-one aide in school).

-Parts of the evaluation may be conducted by a Board Certified Assistant Behavior Analyst (BCaBA), but the evaluation must be reviewed by the Board Certified Behavior Analyst (BCBA).
-See provider clarification below.
+NOTE: Components of this evaluation may be conducted by a Board -Certified Assistant Behavior Analyst (BCaBA), however the evaluation must be reviewed by a Board- Certified Behavior Analyst (BCBA).
+See Provider Types for ABA Services in the policy.